Essential Nutrients for Hydroponic Gardening Success

 Role in Plant Growth

-Nitrogen is a key component of chlorophyll, the compound plants use to photosynthesize.
-It's also crucial in the formation of amino acids, the building blocks of proteins.
-In hydroponics, nitrogen is typically provided in the form of nitrate.
+Nitrogen is essential for the synthesis of chlorophyll, which plants use during photosynthesis.
+It also plays a significant role in the production of amino acids, the building blocks of proteins.
+In hydroponic systems, nitrogen is often provided as nitrate.

 Signs of Deficiency or Excess

-• Deficiency: Stunted growth, yellowing (chlorosis) of older leaves.
+- Deficiency: Stunted growth, yellowing of older leaves (chlorosis).

 2. Phosphorus (P)